Charter of Purpose and Action

-For sure there has been some worthy exceptions to this but they are very few, compared to the general rule in the world.
+Whilst there has been some worthy exceptions to this, they are few in number, compared to the general situation throughout the world.

-The IMHCN is committed to work with others to continue to fight this stigma and to promote actions and solutions to overcome them.
+The IMHCN is committed to work with others to continue to fight all forms stigma and to promote actions and solutions to overcome them.

 Some of the actions that can be taken to reduce the misunderstanding and misconceptions of society are:

-- No restrictions in life in society through law
+- No restrictions in life for people with mental health problems in society through laws that discriminate

-- Giving positive messages and stories to the media including TV and Radio producers.
+- Promoting positive messages and stories of good mental health and recovery to all forms of media (including journalists, TV and Radio producers, online platforms etc)

-- Organising regular anti stigma campaigns in local communities
+- Organising effective, consistent and regular anti discrimination and positive identity campaigns within local communities

 - No physical or chemical restraint

-Article 2: Campaigning for social inclusion for service users and their families : Community responsibility and community resources
+Article 2: Campaigning for social inclusion for service users and their families<

-This should use a Whole Systems developmental approach by engaging with all community organisations that have real or potential capacity to provide housing, employment, volunteering, art and culture, sport and leisure and education.
+The process of developing a strategy will be through engaging with forming partnerships with all relevant community stake holders that have real or potential capacity to improve opportunities and access in all life domains (housing, employment, volunteering, art and culture, sport and leisure and education).

-Mental health in non-western countries is an integral part of a person’s wellbeing which sees it embedded in all aspects of a whole life belief, faith, culture, environment, spirituality, work, housing, education, family and community respect.
+Good mental health is recognised as an integral part of a person’s wellbeing, embedded in all aspects of a whole life, their beliefs, faith, culture, environment, spirituality, work, housing, education, family and community respect.

-Article 4: Developing innovative community based services and supporting deinstitutionalisation
+Article 4: Developing innovative community based services and supporting deinstitutionalisatio<

-- To achieve the first goal, the fundamental starting-point remains a deinstitutionalisation of all services; this aims to supersede not only the psychiatric hospitals, but also the danger of retaining an essentially reductionist medical model, which finds expression in current psychiatric practice of only “treating and curing illness”.
+To achieve the development of community health service the fundamental starting-point remains a deinstitutionalisation of all services, this aims to supersede the psychiatric hospitals, but also the danger of retaining an essentially reductionist medical model, which finds expression in current psychiatric practice of only “treating and curing illness”.

-- The fragmentation of separate responses for specific needs and individuals should be avoided; this only reproduces separation and depersonalization based on the primacy of bureaucratic categories and ideologies of exclusion.
-Notions of ‘primary and secondary’, ‘enduring and common’, ‘serious and mild’ prevent the adoption of citizenship and community models of care.
+The fragmentation of separate responses for specific needs of individuals should be avoided.
+The primacy of bureaucratic categories and ideologies of exclusion only reproduce separation and depersonalization.
+Further, notions of ‘primary and secondary’, ‘enduring and common’, ‘serious and mild’ create barriers that prevent the adoption of citizenship and community models of care.

 The following basic presuppositions are at the heart of the Network’s drive for modern practice intended to produce positive outcomes for communities and people with mental health problems: